DrPoppyseed/books/README.md

 - [ ] **The Origins of Totalitarianism** by Hannah Arendt

+- [x] **The Launch Pad** by Randall Stross

+> "Here's how to generate new ideas.
+Three things.
+One: founders are target
+> users.
+Two: not many people could build it, but founders are among them.
+Three:
+> few people realize it is a big deal." (p68)

+> "Ask yourself: 'What do I wish someone would start a startup to do for me?'"
+> says Graham.
+"The next best thing: something for someone else that you know is
+> a problem." (p69)

+> Paul Graham is fond of a Silicon Valley saying: "You make what you measure."
+> The act of measuring some aspect of perfomance leads to caring about that one
+> thing and lavishing your attention on it, which, in turn, leads to improving it.
+> He suggests that startups set a specific weekly target for rowth, which can be
+> measured in terms of revenue or users or something else, but should be essential
+> to the startup.
+Anything that is not directly related to that metric is to be
+> pushed to the wayside. (p78)

+> "I noticed," Graham says, "looking down the rankings -at least my rankings- that
+> all the ones at the top were, like, real animals at doing sales."
+He does not
+> mean to say that strength in sales was all that was needed.
+"You have to be good
+> at hacking *and* be aggressive in sales.
+Everybody we fund is good at hacking.
+> We can tell *that*!"
+What the YC partners might have missed is that willingness
+> to attack sales.
+"When I say sales, I don't just mean going out and talking to
+> customers to figure out what they want.
+So why don't you try this: erring on
+> the side of sales.
+Just spend all your time doing sales and treating hacking as
+> this side project, right?"
+The outrageousness of his suggestion makes Graham
+> more animated. "*That*-" He pauses for emphasis. "*That* will tend to produce
+> really good results." (p120)

+> ...the basic YC tenets: work on code and talk with customers; launch fast and
+> iterate; focus on one measurable weekly goal. (p150)

+> One: you really need a huge market.
+And two: you need founder-market fit.
+> (p230)

+> "Just focus on one of three things: One, be cheaper.
+Two, focus on a niche.
+> Or, three, be 10x better than the other products out there." (p231)

+> One.
+You've got to put yourself out there and meet people, even if it's
+> awkward.
+Two, You've got to hug your cofounders and love your batchmates.
+> Three.
+Experts aren't going to help you solve your problems.
+Four.
+You've
+> gotta have swag." (p236)

 - [x] **A Philosophy of Software Design** by John Ousterhout

 > The greatest limitation in writing software is our ability to understand the